-Miami holds off No. 20 Virginia, 17-9
+Miami holds off No. 20 Virginia 17-9 for 1st ACC win

 Virginia: CB Bryce Hall, a preseason All-American and the national leader in pass breakups last season with 22, was taken off on a cart in the second quarter after a lower leg injury.
 He was hurt in punt coverage and the injury was quickly placed in an air cast, after trainers initially covered it with towels to shield others from seeing the severity.
 That will be a major blow to the Cavaliers.

-Miami: Plagued by placekicker issues all year, and with walk-on backup Camden Price unavailable, the Hurricanes turned to redshirt sophomore Turner Davidson to handle the duties Friday night.
-Two-year starter Bubba Baxa missed a critical extra point that would have given Miami a late lead last week against Virginia Tech.
+Miami: Davidson won the kicker job for the night in warmups over two-year starter Bubba Baxa, who missed a critical extra point that would have given Miami a late lead last week against Virginia Tech.
 Baxa missed three field goals of 30 yards or less so far this year, plus two PATs.
 Davidson last kicked in a game Nov.
-11, 2016 — making a field goal for San Antonio’s Ronald Reagan High.
-Davidson was 2 for 2 on extra points Friday and made his lone field goal attempt.
+11, 2016, making a field goal for San Antonio’s Ronald Reagan High.
+Miami defensive back Trajan Bandy was asked if he knew the kicker’s name before Friday night and said “I definitely did not” — then clarified Saturday morning by saying he thought the question was about Delaney, Virginia’s kicker.

 POLL IMPLICATIONS